| Real Name | Roman Arkadyevich Abramovich |

 Awards | |

 Roman Arkadyevich Abramovich[a][b] (born 24 October 1966) is a Russian business oligarch and politician.
-He is the former owner of Chelsea, a Premier League football club in London, England, and is the primary owner of Millhouse LLC, a private investment company.[1]
+He is the former owner of Chelsea, a Premier League football club in London.
 He has Russian, Portuguese and Israeli citizenship.

 Abramovich was Governor of Chukotka Autonomous Okrug from 2000 to 2008.